 All raccoons in the area have equal probability of being sampled,

 Incorrect!
-We are interested in the basements and their vulnerability, raccoons may or my not be randomly selected, what matters is the basements not the raccoons themselves.
+We are interested in the basements and their vulnerability, raccoons may or may not be randomly selected, what matters is the basements not the raccoons themselves.

 A few raccoons may responsible for most break-ins generating pseudoreplication,